jorgemarpa/tess-asteroids/README.md

 ```

+### `lkspacecraft` dependency

+`tess-asteroids` uses `lkspacecraft` to derive barycentric time corrections (see [below](https://github.com/altuson/tess-asteroids?tab=readme-ov-file#barycentric-time-correction)). **The first time you run `lkspacecraft` it will download a set of files (the SPICE kernels for TESS).
+This will take approximately 5 minutes, depending on your internet connection, and the total file volume will be about 1GB.** The files will be cached once they are downloaded and if a new version of any file becomes available they will be automatically retrieved.

+Note: some of the files for early TESS sectors are currently missing from the archive.
+This is a known issue and the files will be made available in the future.

 ## Quickstart

 You can easily make and save a TPF and LCF for any object in the JPL Small-Body Database that has been observed by TESS.
 For example,